tbysyl/BB84-Simulation/README.md

 -Eve the eavesdropper

 This code is semi-heuristic and is not optimal.
 It is entirely for demonstartion purposes and cannot be used to implement BB84 properly.
 Function and variable names may be a little verbose and functions could pass to each other, however I wanted it to be as readable as possible for non-programmers.
+There are a lot of function calls and instances of function returns being passed into others.
+I programmed it in this way as it is clear to see all the steps of BB84, and it is also modular and easy to debug.

 bb84sim.py <- Contains the logic and functions for running the simulation.